 When you’ve arrived at your new place, here are some things you’ll need to complete:

 · Have electrical, heating, cooling, and plumbing systems serviced. – Though you may have had a home inspection and completed some repairs prior to purchasing the home, you’ll want to have all your systems serviced to ensure there aren’t any impending issues you’ll have to deal with.
 Contact an electrician, plumber, and HVAC professional to help you with routine maintenance.
+Contact Electrics On Tap to arrange a free no obligation quotation.

 · Transfer schools – If you have children, you’ll need to get them properly transferred into the new school system.
 Contact the local board of education to find out what the process is.
 In many instances, your child will have to take a physical from a pediatrician to assess their health and ensure they have updated and required shots.
 You may also be required to provide a transcript from the previous school.